|First Semester||Credits||Second Semester||Credits|

-Courses taught in English and are offered online and in residence in Salamanca.
-Students have a wide array of options to design their own program, with a minimum study at Salamanca for two semesters and choices for distance online learning.
+Courses are taught in English and offered as a mix of online and in residence.
+Students have a wide array of options to design their own program.
+A minimum of two semester stay at Salamanca is required.
+Choices for distance online learning are available.
 Study/work-away programming also available.

 Minimal Face to Face Course Required: Two Semesters

 Online Options Available for the rest of your MA coursework.